Your introduction to some basic Japanese greetings and phrases to make your trip a little more enjoyable.

 Learning some basic Japanese before your trip will ensure your well equipped to prevent stress during simple events such as navigating a taxi driver or asking where the bathroom is.

-All that aside, I can’t contain my excitement each time I land in Japan.
-I am greeted by friendly, smiling Japanese people accompanied by a courteous bow.
-I can’t help but feel like royalty.
-As it turns out, I’m just your average Joe and this display of etiquette is the Japanese way of life.
-It’s in this instant that I wish I were multilingual.
-I whip out my phrase book hoping that my brain has at least retained a few key phrases from my previous trip.
+All that aside, we can’t contain our excitement each time we land in Japan. we are greeted by friendly, smiling Japanese people accompanied by a courteous bow.
+We can’t help but feel like royalty.
+As it turns out, we are just your average Joe and this display of etiquette is the Japanese way of life.
+It’s in this instant that we wish we were multilingual.
+We whip out our phrase book hoping that our brains have at least retained a few key phrases from our previous trip.

 Most foreigners, will have trouble reading and comprehending the Japanese language.
 It’s not necessary for you to learn the language, yet knowing a few important phrases can be a lifesaver.
 Especially, when lost in the street or ordering a meal.
 Any attempt to communicate in the Japanese language will be well received and appreciated.